anpham6/squared/README.md

 Usable combinations: 1-2-4 + 1-2-4-5 + 1-2-3-4-5 + 1-3 + 1-vdom-lite

+One file bundles for common combinations are available in the /dist/bundles folder.

 #### Example: android

 The primary function "parseDocument" can be called on multiple elements and multiple times per session.
 The application will continuously and progressively build the layout files into a single entity with combined shared resources.